genedan/cl-practitioners-guide/chapter_2/data_and_logic.rst

 Analytical workflows are more complex than just fitting single estimators.
 Scikit-learn accommodates chaining separate algorithms together to support more complex workflows (Buitinck 2013).
 It’s entirely reasonable to perform PCA on data before pushing it into a KNeighbors classifier.
 Chaining algorithms together is possible in chainladder and is facilitated through the use of composite estimators called `Pipeline`s.

 As is the case with the suite of machine learning estimators, not all of use-cases are intended to develop unpaid claims estimates in isolation.
 An actuary may want to perform a basic chainladder projection on a Berquist-Sherman adjusted set of triangles.
-It is also common to see a single set of development factors being used across both a multiplicative Chainladder and a Bornhuetter-Ferguson approach.
+It is also common to see a single set of development factors being used across both a multiplicative chainladder and a Bornhuetter-Ferguson approach.
 Separating techniques into composable estimators allows for reuse.
 As a practitioner, one can declare individual estimators and use those to create a `Pipeline` that describe a reserving process.

 An example reserving `Pipeline` might be declared as follows: